Last updated on October 5th, 2020 at 11:40 am

 Adding 10-40 pounds of extra weight while training not only stimulates growth but also increases the body density and strengthen the joints.

-7- Cardiovascular strength
+7- Cardiovascular conditioning

 Wearing a weighted vest not only challenges the musculoskeletal system but also improves cardiovascular conditioning.